SynBioDex/SBOL-utilities/README.md

 ### Compute the difference between two SBOL3 documents
 The `sbol-diff` utility computes the difference between two SBOL3 documents and reports the differences.

+## Contributing

+We welcome contributions that patch bugs, improve existing utilities or documentation, or add new utilities!
+For guidance on how to contribute effectively to this project, see [CONTRIBUTING.md](CONTRIBUTING.md).